Should Women Be Pastors and Elders?

 In the beginning God created the heavens and the earth, the garden of Eden, and Adam and Eve.
 He put Adam in the garden and gave him the authority to name all the animals.
 Afterwards, God made Eve as a helper to Adam.1 This is an important concept because Paul refers to the order of creation in his epistle to Timothy when he discusses the relationship between men and women in the church context.
 Let's take a look.

 "But I do not allow a woman to teach or exercise authority over a man, but remain quiet.
 For it was Adam who was first created, and then Eve.
-And it was not Adam who was deceived, but the woman being quite deceived, fell into transgression."
-(1 Tim.
-2:12-14--all quotes from the Bible are from the NASB).
+And it was not Adam who was deceived, but the woman being quite deceived, fell into transgression," (1 Tim.
+2:12-14.
+All quotes from the Bible are from the NASB).

 In each case, the one who is an elder, deacon, bishop, or overseer is instructed to be male (See article There were deaconesses, so there can be female elders and pastors).
 He is the husband of one wife, responsible, able to "exhort in sound doctrine and to refute those who contradict" (Titus 1:9).
 We see no command for the overseers to be women.
-On the contrary, women are told to be "dignified, not malicious gossips, but temperate, faithful in all things" (1 Tim.
-3:11).
+On the contrary, women are told to be "dignified, not malicious gossips, but temperate, faithful in all things" (1 Timothy 3:11).
 Why is it that it is the men who are singled out as the overseers?
-It is because of the created order of God that Paul references (Gen. 1-2; 1 Tim.
-2:12-14).
+It is because of the created order of God that Paul references (Genesis 1-2; 1 Timothy 2:12-14).
 This is not merely a social custom that fell away with ancient Israel.

 Additionally, in the Old Testament in over 700 mentions of priests, every single one was a male.
 There is not one instance of a female priest.
 This is significant because priests were ordained by God to hold a very important office of ministering the sacrifices.
 This was not the job of women.
 Therefore, from what I see in Genesis 1-2, 1 Timothy 2, and Titus 1, the normal and proper person to hold the office of elder/pastor is to be a man.